Are one or more of these ten limiting beliefs about health and healing affecting your ability to get well?

 Sometimes limiting beliefs about health sound like truth.
 I'm an alcoholic, I'm diabetic, I'm obese, I'm disabled.
 I'm depressed.

-Is that the truth of your identity and what you want to affirm about yourself?
-Or is it part of what you are experiencing in your life?
-These questions may sound like mere semantics, but there is a big difference between saying, "I am an insomniac or a cancer victim..." and "I am having trouble sleeping or I am experiencing these symptoms, problems."
+Is your condition the truth of your identity?
+Is it what you want to affirm about yourself?
+Or is it part of your life experience?
+There is a big difference between saying, "I am an insomniac or a cancer victim..." and "I am having trouble sleeping or I am experiencing these health challenges."

-No. There is often a kernel of truth to these health beliefs that makes sorting fact from fiction less than obvious.
+No. There is often a kernel of truth in cultural and religious health beliefs that makes sorting fact from fiction less than obvious.

 Exceptions, circumstances, and individual makeup can make it difficult to discern whether you are telling yourself the truth or letting your opinions, theories, fixed mindset and programming limit you.